About medicinal cannabis products

 Is medicinal cannabis safe

-The risks of using cannabis products containing THC are not currently known.
+The risks of using cannabis products containing THC (the chemical that gets you high) are not currently known.
 That is why clinical trials are needed before they can be licensed for use.

-- psychosis – there is evidence that regular cannabis use increases the risk of developing a psychotic illness such as schizophrenia
+- psychosis – there is evidence that regular cannabis use increases your risk of developing a psychotic illness such as schizophrenia

 - dependency on the medicine – although scientists believe this risk is probably small when its use is controlled and monitored by a specialist doctor